robertorosero/pyhtonmig/PCbuild/readme.txt

 NOTE:
 Official support for Itanium builds have been dropped from the build.
-Please contact as and provide patches if you are interested in Itanium builds.
+Please contact us and provide patches if you are interested in Itanium builds.

 The project files support a ReleaseItanium configuration which creates Win64/Itanium binaries.
 For this to work, you need to install the Platform